ItsMeRioooo/Lyrics-CMD-Aura-IVOS/README.md

 ## Overview

-**Lyrics-CMD-Aura-IVOS** is a simple command-line tool for displaying Aura - IV of Spades lyrics in the command terminal.
+**Lyrics-CMD-Aura-IVOS** is a simple python code for displaying Aura - IV of Spades lyrics in the command terminal.

 ## Usage